Highlights

 Where to Watch No Time

-Yearning to watch 'No Time' in the comfort of your own home?
-Searching for a streaming service to buy, rent, download, or view the Renate Lorenz-directed movie via subscription can be confusing, so we here at Moviefone want to do the heavy lifting.
+Eager to watch 'No Time' from the comfort of your living room?
+Tracking down a streaming service to buy, rent, download, or view the Renate Lorenz-directed movie via subscription can be confusing, so we here at Moviefone want to help you out.

 Read on for a listing of streaming and cable services - including rental, purchase, and subscription options - along with the availability of 'No Time' on each platform when they are available.
-Now, before we get into the nitty-gritty of how you can watch 'No Time' right now, here are some finer points about the flick.
+Now, before we get into all the details of how you can watch 'No Time' right now, here are some particulars about the flick.

-Interested in knowing what the movie's about?
+Want the short version of the plot?
 Here's the plot: "In a darkened former gymnasium in TENT dancers inspired by hiphop dancehall modern dance and drag performance respond to the new film by Pauline Boudry and Renate Lorenz which unspools as a reflection on the mirrored black dance floor The dancers the same ones who appear in the film incorporate the images seamlessly into their choreography allowing the filmic and the physical space to reflect and reinforce one another Although their dance styles differ amongst themselves they are able to suddenly connect through their movements and muscle memory In this way Boudry and Lorenz lead us to doubt what we are seeing are the dancers in the film projection moving in slow motion or have the images been digitally doctored" .